 Slow Tours Team

-Tenneale started in Sales & Marketing in January 2017, and with 10 years experience as a travel consultant is a very important person at Slow Tours.
+Tenneale started working at Slow Tours in Sales & Marketing in January 2017, and with 10 years experience as a travel consultant is a very important person at Slow Tours.
 Tenneale is a creative and innovative person with great experience in Social Media.
 Her role in creating the new website for Armchair Travel Club during the Covid-19 lockdown, has been a significant contribution to giving clients some special armchair experiences through video and photo images of European countries.

 Back Office :

 A former Director of Marketing at Delloite and CEO of the Repatriation Hospital Foundation, Chris helped with establishing our Marketing Strateg.
 Chris had us up and running in no time in 2016 when our new website was launched.
 She has also travelled with us, and continues to keep in touch with our progress.

 Proprietor of Pear Tree Brand Strategy who keeps us on track with our branding strategy

-Zoe Dixon - A warm welcome to our new intern from Flinders University who has a project of getting our Youtube channel up and working (please subscribe to our channel at youtube.com/slowtours to help Zoe in her project.)
+Our first intern from Flinders University whose major project was in getting our Youtube channel up and working (please subscribe to our channel at youtube.com/slowtours to help Zoe in her project.)

 A growing company